 A student who experiences any of the symptoms described under Daily Self-Monitoring below who is in contact with a COVID-19-positive individual or who is diagnosed with COVID-19 is required to self-isolate and immediately contact the Student Health Center.

 Daily Self-Monitoring by All Members of the UNE Community: Early detection of illness can prevent the spread of COVID-19 within the UNE community.
 All community members are expected to monitor their health daily.
-The University will be providing an easy to use mobile app for this purpose (more details to follow).
-Students and employees will be expected to stay home or in their dorm room if they are sick and if any of the following symptoms or circumstances apply to them:
+Students and employees are expected to stay home or in their dorm room if they are sick and if any of the following symptoms or circumstances apply to them:

 - Shortness of breath or difficulty breathing